jcarlos-prieto/niliBOX/resources/API.md

 <tr>
 <td>b_receivebin(key,value)</td>
 <td>
-Receives binary data from the server side.
+Receive binary data from the server side.
 <ul>
 <li>Parameter <i><b>key</b></i>: String</li>
 <li>Parameter <i><b>value</b></i>: Binary - The binary type is a mirror of the Qt type QByteArrayView.
 Check in the <a href=./API.md#box-api>Box API</a> section for an explanation of this data type.</li>